0065paula/docs/h5_doc.md

 ![](create_instances.png)
 7. Click on each AMI icon and set the hostnames to the following in the right pannel<br />
 ![](name_instances.png)
 8. Associate an EIP to every instance.
-Pay attention to keep them associated until the execution of the Stack (the icone should be colored)<br />
+Pay attention to keep them associated until the execution of the Stack (the icon should be colored)<br />
 ![](add_eip.png)
 9. Define two <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html">Security Groups</a>, one for the front-end web server and one for the two back-end database servers<br /><br />
 Click on the web instance and then "Create new Security Group" in the "Security Groups" menu in the right pannel:<br />